 - Pass a commercial core exam.
 To schedule an exam, visit Metro Institute's website.

-- Submit a verification of training form, Pesticide Applicator Certification/Registration Application, and $45 fee to Michigan Department of Agriculture and Rural Development, P.O.
-Box 30776, Lansing, MI 48909-8276.
+- Submit the Pesticide Commercial Registered Applicator Application and $45 fee to Michigan Department of Agriculture and Rural Development, P.O.
+Box 30776, Lansing, MI 48909.